pranjalwani/pranjalwani/README.md

 - 👋 Hi, I’m @pranjalwani
-- 👀 I’m interested in Software Devloper
+- 👀 I’m interested in Software Devlopment
-- 🌱 I’m currently learning Full Stack Java
+- 🌱 I’m currently learning Full Stack Java Devlopment
 - 💞️ I’m looking to collaborate on companies
 - 📫 How to reach me www.linkedin.com/in/pranjal-wani-41a8bb220